 It is very possible to watch bats without any equipment, especially where they emerge from roosts, or shortly after dusk along well used bat flight paths.
 However as bats echolocation is mostly beyond the range of human hearing, a bat detector is essential if you want to hear bats to locate them, learn more about them, and be able to understand the differences between species.

 The summary of our current advice for 2020 is:

 - For a naturalist, or interested amateur, wanting to listen to bats echolocation then a basic Heterodyne detector like the Magenta 5 is ideal (£87)

-- For a committed amateur, or Ecologist, wanting to automatically identify species, or record the echo-location calls for later desk analysis an Echo Meter Touch 2 (£200-£360), used with phone or tablet is a great tool
+- For a committed amateur, or Ecologist, wanting to automatically identify species, or record the echo-location calls for later desk analysis a full spectrum detector like the Echo Meter Touch 2 (£200-£360), used with phone or tablet is a great tool

 - Don’t forget a good head torch for hands free illumination – The LED Lenser MH6 (£45) is a favourite